 SEMRush is one of the few SEO tools I couldn’t live without.
 Unlike most keyword research tools, SEMRush works by showing you your competitor’s top keywords.
 So rather than grinding away in the Google Keyword Planner, pop a competitor URL into SEMRush, and you’ll see every keyword they rank for. #solidgold

 Cool Feature: “Pages” reveal the pages on your competitor’s site that generate the most organic search engine traffic.
 This Feature is insanely helpful for executing step #1 of The Skyscraper Technique.

 BuzzSumo went from “new kid on the block” to “must-have tool” in the blink of an eye.

 And it’s no wonder.
 BuzzSumo makes finding winning content (for example, if you want to execute The Skyscraper Technique) a walk in the park.

-Cool Feature: “View Sharers” shows you who shared a piece of content on Twitter, which is outreach solid gold bullion.
-“BuzzSumo Alerts” tells you whenever a keyword or phrase (like a competitor’s brand name) gets mentioned around the web.
+Cool Feature: “View Sharers” shows you who shared a piece of content on Twitter: outreach solid gold bullion.
+“BuzzSumo Alerts,” tells you whenever a keyword or phrase (like a competitor’s brand name) gets mentioned around the web.